sopra-fs24-group-36/server/contributions.md

 ### Jazz
 - 22.05, [#105](https://github.com/sopra-fs24-group-36/client/issues/105) guard for group cookbook recipes editing so you cannot edit a recipe you are not the author of.
 - 22.05, [#100](https://github.com/sopra-fs24-group-36/client/issues/100), stopped failed recipes from breaking.
 Realised it was due to invalid links so added a check for valid URL
+- finished README for client and server

 ### Yujie
 - 21.05, [#107](https://github.com/sopra-fs24-group-36/client/issues/107), fixed css of back and save buttons on edit user profile